microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 matrix and the 16-byte boundary, so developers should not use this padding space for anything else.

-If any part of the vector write is out-of-bounds, the whole operation is skipped.
+When the **output array resource** bas bounds checking, if any part of the output array write is out-of-bounds, the whole operation is skipped.

 [CheckFeatureSupport] can be used to determine which vector element types can be accumulated.
 A list of types that are guaranteed to be supported on all devices